michaelScopic/bloodlust-edit/README.md

 Self-made edit of Bloodlust, Hate and Gasoline, and Sharpness's 300k pack, along with a glint.
 Just a mashup of all three of those packs.

+Just a pre-warning, I have zero clue how to make texture packs, I just copied and pasted textures from one pack to another. 💀

 ## Previews

+WIP

 ## Credits